Stuck in someone else's frames? break free!

 remaining side to overlap the others.
 Brush the edges with egg to seal.
 Brush each with butter.
 Place seam sides down on an un-greased jelly

-roll pan, 15 1/2 X 10 1/2 X 1-inch.
+roll pan, 15-1/2 X 10-1/2 X 1-inch.
 Bake until chimichangas begin to brown and the filling is hot, 8 to 10 minutes.
-Serve with apricots and

 Apricot Basting Sauce.

-WITH RICOTTA AND PINE NUTS
+SAMBUCA POACHED FIGS WITH RICOTTA AND PINE NUTS > Back to Top <

 Serve this dish at the end of a meal — it's a fruit and cheese course in one.